 Other Puget Sound salmon viewing locations

-The following places are great places to see some action during the fall salmon spawning season.
+Listed below are places are great places to see some action during the fall salmon spawning season.
 They are listed alphabetically by city.
-For a list of upcoming locations and events, see the calendar list below.
+For a list of upcoming salmon, scroll down for a calendar list.

 Bothell – North Creek